agnescameron/blog/_posts/2024-12-12-satellite.md

 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/plants-green.png' | prepend: site.baseurl }}" alt="vegetation health"/>
-	the chlorophyll in healthy plant leaves absorbs blue and red light -- when this breaks down in the Autumn, leaves stop absorbing red light, causing green and red to be reflected and changing the leaves to orange
+	the chlorophyll in healthy plant leaves absorbs blue and red light -- when this breaks down in the Autumn, leaves stop absorbing red light, causing green and red to be reflected and changing the leaves to orange.
+(Wikipedia)
 </span>

 All substances either reflect or absorb different wavelengths of electromagnetic radiation in some combination, and by examining how radiation interacts with a particular material, it's possible to make some inferences about what that material is.
 Satellite imaging datasets will often describe what they measure as 'surface reflectance'.
 This literally means, measuring the different wavelengths of light that are reflected, rather than absorbed, by whatever is on that part of the Earth's surface.